 Shimla, Himachal Pradesh

 Shimla used to be the summer capital of the British Raj when they ruled India.
 Now it's the state capital of Himachal Pradesh.
-This wonderfully cool and charming town sprawls along a mountain ridge, enveloped in oak, pine and rhododendron forests.
-It's quite famous for its colonial style buildings and historic railway.
+This town sprawls along a mountain ridge, and is famous for its historical buildings and railway.
 The old Christ Church, with its beautiful stained glass windows, is one of Shimla's most prominent landmarks.
 Another is the Viceregal Lodge on Observatory Hill.
-These can be seen on an historic walking tour of Shimla.
+These can be seen on a walking tour of Shimla.
 There are plenty of adventure sports and short hikes on offer in the vicinity as well.
 To get there, travel on the toy train to Shimla.
 Stay at Sunnymead Bed and Breakfast for an unforgettable gastronomic experience.

 06 of 11

 If you like tea, a visit to Munnar, in Kerala, is a must!
-The surrounding region is renowned for its sprawling tea plantations.
+The surrounding region is renowned for its extensive tea plantations.
 The Kundala Tea Plantations, which border a picturesque lake, offers the best opportunity to see the tea being picked and processed, and to try fresh tea straight from the gardens.
 The area is blessed with the natural beauty of winding lanes, misty hills, and forests full of exotic plants and wildlife.
-Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing and paragliding.
-Stay at one of these 10 Munnar Hotels and Homestays Surrounded by Nature.
+Adventure enthusiasts can trek to Anamudi, the highest peak in south India, explore Eravikulam National Park, or go rock climbing.
+Stay at one of these 10 Munnar hotels and homestays surrounded by nature.

 07 of 11